Amber Heard Says Johnny Depp Told Her She Saved His Life When Sober

 Amber Heard told the court that when Johnny Depp was sober, he would tell the actress that she saved his life, Sky News reported.
 Today is Heard’s third day on the witness stand in the trial.
-Depp is suing The Sun newspaper, as well as Executive Editor Dan Wootton, and publisher News Group Newspapers because of a 2018 article claiming he abused Heard.
+Depp is suing The Sun newspaper, as well as Executive Editor Dan Wootton, and publisher News Group Newspapers because of a 2018 article claiming he abused the actress.

-“When he was clean and sober he was wonderful, that part of him I loved so much,” she told the court this morning.
+“When he was clean and sober he was wonderful, that part of him I loved so much,” she said.

 Heard went on to say that everyone around the actor wanted him to seek help and to recover from addiction.